GeorgeXCV/CS-Notes/javascript-data-structures.md

 First In First Out, just like an actual queue.

 ## Trees
-Consists of nodes in a parent/child relationship.
+Trees are non-linear data structures that contain root and child nodes.

-Binary Trees are used to compare values.
+Binary Trees can have values of any type, but at most two children for each parent.
+Are used to compare values.

-Only two parent nodes.

-Every node to the left of a parent node is always less than the parent.

-Every node to the right of a parent node is always greater than the parent.
+Binary Search Trees are a more specific version of Binary Tres where ever node to the left of a parent node is always less than the parent and every node to the right of a parent node is always greater than the parent.

 ```
 class Node {